 Whether supplementing an existing planting or installing an entire garden, the soil and air temperatures during autumn present the perfect conditions for root establishment.
-If you’re accustomed to only planting in spring, here are few important tips to keep in mind as you plan an autumn plant installation.
+If you’re accustomed to planting only in the spring, here are few important tips to keep in mind as you plan an autumn plant installation.

 - Take Stock at the End of Summer.
 At the end of summer it’s easy to remember the garden’s progress.
 Your observations of the past season are still visible: where to add a tall spiky plants, which areas needed more ground cover, spots that could use more early seasons blooms, and so on.
 Plan ahead.
 Determine which plants you need, and order early.